counterstrikesharp-panel/css-bans/README.md

 - Download the panel **[css.bans.tar.gz](https://github.com/hobsRKM/css-bans/releases)** from release tab and upload the contents to your web hosting.
 - Visit your site and setup will guide for the Installation
+- The setup will check the requirements before proceeding, ensure all the requirements are met from the list.

 ## Features